Click here for information about COVID-19 testing at Capital Health.

 For visitor’s safety:

 - Visitors are currently restricted.
 NJHA issued updated guidance on hospital visitation on November 19, 2020.
 This guidance provides for three general tiers of visitation (red, yellow, green).
 The guidance recognizes that individual hospitals and units face challenges that require specific solutions.
 Capital Health is following the NJHA guidance.
-Both the Hopewell and RMC campuses are currently at a Yellow visitation status.
 Click here for details.

 Click here to download/print the COVID-19 Waiver that must be completed by all hospital visitors.